 I read about G Adventures and Intrepid Travel on other travel blogs and I liked the experiences that travellers had.
 I had no idea where I wanted to go or what I wanted to do so I spent a lot of time doing some research.
 It was a tough decision as these tour companies offer trips to amazing places from China to the Antarctic.

 I ended up choosing Morocco as my first organised tour with G Adventures and it was a country I always wanted to explore.
 Travelling through the Atlas Mountains, sleeping in the Sahara Desert and exploring the souks of Marrakesh was an amazing experience.
-It’s also possible to hire a private tour guide if you know where you want to visit and you can find out the pro’s and con’s of that here.
+Marrakesh is such an exotic, beautiful city with and there are so many awesome things to do there.

 However, like everything, there are pros and cons to this type of travel.
 If you are thinking about going on an organised tour or if you would like to know more about what is involved, then keep reading.
 I think that all of these pros and cons can be applied to any type of group or organised tour.